ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cache.rst

 ------------

 ExpressionEngine's Cache Class gives developers easy ways to cache data.
-The Cache Class provides access to a key-value store in which the storage driver can be file-based, APC, Memcached or Redis.
+The Cache Class provides access to a key-value store.
+The storage driver can either file-based or memory-based.

 Unlike the :ref:`Session Cache <session_cache>`, items stored using the Cache class can persist across multiple page loads because cache items